-Andrius Arutiunian (b.1991) is an Armenian-Lithuanian artist and composer exploring sonic dissent, aural cosmologies, and vernacular histories.
-His research experiments with speculative instruments, non-western knowledges, and alternate methods for world-ordering.
-Through playful investigation of hypnotic and enigmatic forms, his installations, films, and performances challenge the concepts of musical and political attunement.
+Andrius Arutiunian (b.1991) is an Armenian-Lithuanian artist and composer working with hybrid forms of listening, vernacular knowledges and contemporary cosmologies.
+His research experiments with perception of deep time, non-western knowledges, and alternate methods for world-ordering.
+Through playful investigation of hypnotic and enigmatic forms, Arutiunian’s installations, films, and performances challenge the concepts of musical and political attunement.

 Education